Coterminal Study in Engineering

 Each graduate program sets timelines for review of applications.
 The university requires that coterms complete the entire admission process (including accepting the offer of admission) at least one quarter before conferral of the bachelor’s degree.

 To apply, students should submit applications to their preferred MS programs.
 The application is available on the Registrar’s coterm website.
-The standard coterm application is submitted in paper form, but some departments are piloting an online application.

 All applications must include a statement of purpose, a preliminary program proposal and letters of recommendation from Stanford professors.